 Lev 17:10 And any man of the house of Israel, or of the alien who is staying in your midst, who eats any blood, I will set my face against that person that eats blood and will cut him off from his people.
 11 For the life of the flesh is in the blood, and I have given it to you on the altar, to atone for your souls; for it is the blood which makes atonement for the soul.

 Lev 17:12 For this reason I have said to the sons of Israel, No person among you shall eat blood; and the alien who is staying in your midst shall not eat blood.
 13 And any man of the sons of Israel, or of the aliens who stay in your midst, who hunts game, beast or fowl, which is eaten, shall even pour out its blood and shall cover it with dust.
 14 For it is the life of all flesh; its blood is for its life.
-And I say to the sons of Israel You shall not eat blood of any flesh, for the life of all flesh is in the blood; anyone eating it is cut off.
+And I say to the sons of Israel You shall not eat the blood of any flesh, for the life of all flesh is in the blood; any one eating it is cut off.

 Deu 12:23 Only, be sure not to eat the blood, for the blood is the life, and you shall not eat the life with the meat;

 – If you understand the Bible’s message literally – both here and in many other places – you can be mistaken for the very wrong traces.
-Blood is not the soul, and soul cannot be eaten.
+Blood is not the soul, and the soul cannot be eaten.
 Blood is vital to life.
 There must be enough blood and the blood must be able to circulate in the body to carry the necessary nutrients.
 Blood signifies life for both man and animal.
 This was one of the meanings of psychē.
 Why should not the blood be eaten or the food that has been prepared using blood?
 Black sausages and blood pancakes are very tasty and have valuable nutrients.
 In 3 Moos 17:11 it was said that … “ it is the blood which makes atonement for the soul.“.
 Jesus Christ shed his blood and gave his life to reconcile the sins of every human being, thereby enabling each person to live eternally.
 Perhaps you have not thought about eating blood in this light?
 Of course, it is understandable that two thousand years ago it was not possible to talk or write about blood transfusions.
 Blood transfusion has nothing to do with eating blood and blood transfusion to the patient can save life.
 How would saving life be inappropriate and disrespectful?

 Act 15:20 but that we write unto them, that they abstain from the pollutions of idols, and from fornication, and from what is strangled, and from blood.
-15:29 to keep away from food sacrificed to idols, from blood, from anything strangled… –According to Luke, the writer of the Acts, the apostles discussed what kind of instructions should be given to brethren in Antioch and Syria and Cilicia (now in Turkey) that they would not be burdened with heavy behaviour rules.
+15:29 to keep away from food sacrificed to idols, from blood, from anything strangled… –According to Luke, the writer of the Acts, the apostles discussed what kind of instructions should be given to brethren in Antioch and Syria and Cilicia (now in Turkey) that they would not be burdened with heavy behavior rules.
 However, it was considered important not to use the meat that was sacrificed to idols, and also to abstain from blood itself, as well as meat from which the blood had not been drained off.
 These were all likened to fornication, which should not be participated.
 “If you avoid this, you will do well,” he concluded.
 When we know how many and pedantic instructions had been laid down to the Jews, the Apostles’ instructions to new Christians were few, but the more important.